Management Accelerator | Module 3: Managing Strategy

 Non-Members: $800

-Discounts are available when you register a team and/or for multiple accelerator cores.
-Email us for details!
+Discounts are also available when you register a team: Email us for details.

-Our Management Accelerators cover a comprehensive set of skills, divided into three management areas: individuals, teams, and strategy.
-Together, these three Accelerators will equip nonprofit managers to succeed in a demanding environment and deliver value for the organization quickly.
+Our Management Accelerator covers a comprehensive set of skills, divided into three management areas: individuals, teams, and strategy.
+Together, these three Accelerator modules will equip nonprofit managers to succeed in a demanding environment and deliver value for the organization quickly.

-The Managing Strategy Accelerator will elevate managers’ strategic and adaptive skills to ensure mission impact through executional excellence and better partnership with senior staff.
+The Managing Strategy module will elevate managers’ strategic and adaptive skills to ensure mission impact through executional excellence and better partnership with senior staff.

-Note: Management Accelerators are not covered by the NU Subscription plan.
+Note: Management Accelerator modules are not covered by the NU Subscription plan.

 What’s included